dhSegment: A generic deep-learning approach for document segmentation: Related Work

 Similarly, the architectures for Convolutional Neural Networks (CNN) have evolved drastically in the last years with architectures such as Alexnet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}.
 These architecture contributed greatly to the success and the massive usage of deep neural networks in many tasks and domains.

 To some extent, historical document processing has also experienced the arrival of neural networks.
-As seen in the last competitions in document processing tasks \cite{simistira2017icdar2017, diem2017cbad, pratikakis2017icdar2017}, several successful methods make use of neural network approaches \cite{chen2017convolutional, xu2017page}, especially u-shaped architectures for pixel-wise segmentation tasks.
+As seen in the last competitions in document processing tasks \cite{simistira2017icdar2017, diem2017cbad, pratikakis2017icdar2017}, several successful methods make use of neural network approaches \cite{chen2017convolutional, xu2017page, breuel2017robust}, such as u-shaped and MDLSTM architectures for pixel-wise segmentation tasks.